 The Federal Historic Preservation Tax Incentives program encourages private sector investment in the rehabilitation and re-use of historic buildings.
 The National Park Service and the IRS administer the program in partnership with State Historic Preservation Offices.
 See here>>> for more information on the program.

 FACADE REHABILITATION PROGRAM

-The matching grant program is funded by the Downtown Hazleton Alliance for Progress (DHAP), which has been made possible by support from the First Federal Charitable Foundation.
+The grant program is funded by the Downtown Hazleton Alliance for Progress (DHAP), which has been made possible by the PA Department of Community and Economic Development Keystone Communities Program.
 The objective of this program is to promote joint public/private action and investment, which will complement and enhance other downtown revitalization efforts.

 Facade grants up to $5,000 are available to owners of downtown properties located within the Main Street Program Boundary.
 Priority will be given to properties located within "Arts & Innovation District."
 See map>>>